ligato/docs/docs/user-guide/get-vpp-agent.md

 sudo docker run -it --name vpp_agent --privileged --rm prod_vpp_agent
 ```

-Note that the VPP Agent is executed in `privileged` mode.
-Several VPP Agent operations (e.g. Linux namespace handling) require permissions on the target host instance.
-Running in non-privileged mode may cause the VPP Agent to fail to start ([more information here][interface-plugin]).
+Note that the vpp-agent is executed in `privileged` mode.
+Several vpp-agent operations (e.g. Linux namespace handling) require permissions on the target host instance.
+Running in non-privileged mode may cause the vpp-agent to fail to start ([more information here][interface-plugin]).

 Open another terminal and run the following command:
 ```
 sudo docker exec -it vpp_agent bash
 ```

-The VPP Agent and VPP are started automatically by default.
+The vpp-agent and VPP are started automatically by default.

 Image-specific environment variables available (assign with `docker -e` on image start):

-- `OMIT_AGENT` - do not start the Agent together with the Image
+- `OMIT_AGENT` - do not start the vpp-agent together with the Image
-- `RETAIN_SUPERVISOR` - unexpected Agent or VPP shutdown causes the supervisor to quit.
+- `RETAIN_SUPERVISOR` - unexpected vpp-agent or VPP shutdown causes the supervisor to quit.
 This setting prevents that.

 ---

-## Start VPP and the VPP Agent
+## Start VPP and the vpp-agent

 !!! note
-    The VPP Agent will terminate if unable to connect to the VPP, a database or the Kafka message server (if required by the config file).
+    The vpp-agent will terminate if unable to connect to the VPP, a database or the Kafka message server (if required by the config file).

 **Start VPP**: